Minnesota's most popular nickname may be the Land of 10,000 Lakes, but it's also known as the State of Hockey.

 For some NHL action, cheer on the home team at the Xcel Energy Center in downtown St. Paul.
 Hockey returned to Minnesota in 2000 with the Minnesota Wild.
 Stroll through the arena to see nods to the history of the sport, snap a selfie with your favorite Charlie Brown characters and cheer for the “Team of 18,000.”
 The team includes a few Minnesota natives, too.
 If you’re in the mood for a bite to eat before or after the game, visit Herbie’s on the Park, which pays homage to Herb Brooks, or Tom Reid’s Hockey City Pub that is full of hockey memorabilia.

 Hockey fans from Minnesota and beyond take pride in their beloved sport at Fox Sports North's annual Hockey Day Minnesota.
 This Minnesota tradition began in 2007 and takes place in a different city every year.
-This year, the celebration will be in Bemidji, where hockey fans will gather to enjoy a day of high school hockey followed by matchups featuring Minnesota State Mankato, Bemidji State University and Michigan Tech, followed by a Minnesota Wild game at the Xcel Energy Center in St. Paul.
+This year, the celebration will be in Minneapolis, where hockey fans will gather to enjoy a day of high school hockey followed by matchups featuring NHL alumni, Ohio State and University of Minnesota, followed by a Minnesota Wild game at the Xcel Energy Center in St. Paul.

 Year-round, hockey fans love discovering the history of the game at the United States Hockey Hall of Fame in Eveleth.
 Try your skills on the replica rink, watch the final moments of the 1980 “Miracle on Ice” game, and learn about notable hockey players that hail from Minnesota.
 Just minutes away from the museum you will find the World’s Largest Hockey Stick.
 Hockey history is also on display in Warroad, dubbed Hockeytown USA, at the city's Olympic and Garden arenas.